-A) Inspection programs
+A) Inspection's programs

-- Product inspection during manufacturing and final inspection is adapted and correctly applied.
-Necessary records are maintained. - Quality records for conformity of significant characteristic and process parameters are managed.
+- Product inspection from start-up and during manufacturing and final inspection are appropriated and correctly applied.
+The necessary records are kept. - Quality records for conformity of significant characteristics and process parameters are managed and are in line with the control plan.

-- The release is allowed through a clear protocol and frequency of checking is adapted.
+- The release is authorized by a clear protocol and frequency of checking is appropriate.
 The certificates of analysis (COA) are correctly completed.
-The release approval is clearly written by an authorized person. - When parts or samples are sent to be measured, final product remains blocked until conformity confirmation.
+The technical specifications are present and, if necessary, visual/aspect indicators are present.
+Approval of the release is clearly written by the authorized person.
+The protocol can include production stoppages. - When parts or samples are sent to be measured, final product remains blocked until conformity confirmation. - The data related to validated machinery/tools/aids is noted in the production control plan and/or the production and inspection documents. - Required measures for process disturbances are described in the production control plan and are implemented and documented.